Marek Holeček

 Marek Holeček (born 5 November 1974) is a Czech mountaineer, explorer, author and documentary filmmaker.
 Holeček has received the 2018 Piolet d'Or award for his successful full ascent on the southwest face of Gasherbrum I with Zdeněk Hák, which he achieved in Alpine style.

+„My body has been systematically tortured for years in achieving one important skill for staying in the mountains, the art of hardship."